H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Tools/Az Powershell Module.md

  - Get-AzWebApp (List azure web app)

+ - Get-AzWebApp -Name megabigtechdevapp23 | select enabledhostnames (List hostnames that the web app is hosted and used)

  - Get-AzSQLServer (List SQL servers)

  - Get-AzSqlDatabase -ServerName $ServerName -ResourceGroupName $ResourceGroupName (Individual databases can be listed with information retrieved from the previous command)